 Yoly Cuevas has been an educator since 2011.
 She earned her bachelor’s degree from the University of Houston with a major in Political Science, and minor in French.
 She started her career in education as an early childhood bilingual public Montessori school teacher.
 She moved to Boston in 2017, and has worked with local non-profit organizations since.
 You can find her at different coffee shops around the city.
 She enjoys making “kitty lattes” for friends, and painting with espresso.

-Photo of Kara Deese
+Photo of Emma DeLaRosa

 Photo of Sara Dowler

-Sara Dowler
+Sara Dowler (she/her)

-Photo of Ches Doyon
+Photo of Kelly Durning

 Photo of Kassy Edouard